Everlane + The Way-High® Jean

 At Everlane

 Say goodbye to your belly button.
 Featuring our highest rise yet, the Way-High® Jean accentuates your true waist, gives you legs for days, and holds you in—in the best way possible.
 Plus, it's made of premium organic cotton with a touch of stretch, so sitting down isn’t a deal-breaker.
-To create our garment dyed colored denim, we partnered with Archroma, leaders in the dye technology industry.
-Their innovative approach develops dyes that are less harmful for the planet.
-Because of the water used in garment dyeing, it was important for us to find a partner that developed safe dye techniques that both used less water and created less toxic waste water.
-Materials 98% Organic Cotton, 2% Elastane
+Model Model is 5′7″, wearing a size 24 x 27 1/2” Inseam Materials 96% Organic Cotton, 1% Elastane, 3% Other Fiber